amabintan/lionwin2k19/README.md

 1. Download the source code from this url https://github.com/amabintan/lionwin2k19/archive/master.zip

-2. Copy the source code to C:\, extract the code
+2. Copy the source code to C:\, extract the file

-3. Open Powershell
+3. Open Powershell, go to root directory of source code

 ## Running the hardening script